 Guide to San Clemente Beaches

 That’s a wrap on the beaches of San Clemente.
-I just visited in May, & though much of SC has changed: the beaches really haven’t, which was a nice throwback.
-For a charming local stay, check out the Oceanfront Hacienda ~ which is just a short walk to Del Mar.
-Or for a more luxurious getaway: try the Waldorf Astoria Monarch Beach.
+I just visited in May, & though much of the town has changed: the beaches really haven’t, which is great.
+For a charming local stay, check out the Oceanfront Hacienda ~ which is a gorgeous all-suite hotel that’s just a short walk to Del Mar.
+It’s like staying in someone’s really nice home!

 xoxo Noelia